chrisweb/chris.lu/README_WIP.md

 ![vscode notification typescript version](./documentation/assets/images/vscode_notification_typescript_version.png)

-this notification is related to a new typescript plugin the next.js team created and which is included in the release of **next.js 13**, here isc a little quote from their [next.js 13.1 blog post](https://nextjs.org/blog/next-13-1):
+this notification is related to a new typescript plugin the next.js team created and which is included in the release of **next.js 13**, here is a little quote from their [next.js 13.1 blog post](https://nextjs.org/blog/next-13-1):

 > We've built a new TypeScript plugin that provides suggestions for page and layout configuration options and provides helpful usage hints around Server and Client Components